 Encourage your C-suite to stay active on their channels.
 Thought leadership can take a different form in times like these.

-To learn more about how your peers are adjusting their thought leadership and content strategies during this recovery phase, take our 7th annual Content Fitness Test.
-Respondents will be the first to receive our report in the coming months!
+To learn more about how your peers are adjusting their thought leadership and content strategies during this recovery phase, download our 2020 Content Fitness Report for insights.

 66% of respondents strongly agree/agree that transparency and internal communication from the executives of a company impacts their level of trust in the company.